AdobeDocs/commerce-extensibility/src/pages/starter-kit/developer-tools.md

 ## Testing

-The Starter Kit provides unit tests for most of the predefined runtime actions.
+The starter kit provides unit tests for most of the predefined runtime actions.
 These tests are located in the `./test/actions` folder.

 Additionally, unit tests for the onboarding script can be found in the `.test/onboarding` folder.